-The increase in cash flows used in investing activities for 2017 compared to 2016 is primarily attributable to the \$325 million payment made at the closing of the NPH Acquisition.
+The decrease in cash flows used in investing activities for 2018 compared to 2017 was primarily attributable to the \$325 million payment made at the closing of the NPH Acquisition.
+The increase in cash flows used in investing activities for 2017 compared to 2016 was also primarily attributable to this payment.